Search for answers or browse our knowledge base.

 Any policies configured in the Site-wide policies tab apply to all site users.
 You can configure user role-specific policies through the second tab.

+To configure a policy for a specific role, first choose the role you want to configure the policy for by clicking on the arrow next to Role-based policies.
 You can then choose whether you want to explicitly exclude the role from policies or inherit security policies from the Site-wide policies.
 Disable both options if you would like to set up user role-specific policies.

 Step 5: Configure policies